Xunnamius/next-test-api-route-handler/README.md

 express?
 Then look no further! 🤩 This package allows you to quickly test your Next.js API routes/handlers in an isolated Next.js-like context.

-`next-test-api-route-handler` uses Next.js's internal API resolver to precisely emulate API route handling.
+`next-test-api-route-handler` (NTARH) uses Next.js's internal API resolver to precisely emulate API route handling.
 To guarantee stability, this package is automatically tested against [each release of Next.js][3].
 Go forth and test confidently!